 The Parthenon was listed on National Register of Historic Places in 1972, and Centennial Park has been listed since 2008.

 Centennial Park Conservancy's mission is to preserve, enhance and share the Parthenon and Centennial Park so that all future generations may benefit from these enriching cultural and educational landmarks.

 Centennial Park Conservancy exists to support the Parthenon and Centennial Park.
 Our programs enhance visitors' interactions with these city treasures and ensure they enjoy memorable experiences.

-Through the generosity of our partners and supporters, we fund a variety of programs and services, including:
+Through the ongoing generosity of individual, corporate and foundation partners, we fund and present a variety of programs and services, including: